What Younger Buyers Are Getting Wrong About Waiting on Coverage

 Life rarely slows down.
 Careers change.
 Families grow.
 Priorities shift.
 Waiting for the perfect moment often means putting it off indefinitely.

-Another issue is insurability.
-You cannot control when health changes happen.
 Life insurance is one of those things that works best when it is put in place before it feels necessary.
+The best time to buy is almost always earlier than you think, and the second-best time is right now.

 “I Can Figure It Out Later”